meerkatone/rust_diff/README.md

 2. Go to Tools → Binary Diffing (Rust)
 3. Select a target BNDB file to compare against
 4. The plugin will analyze both binaries and display results

+## Side by Side Diff View

+The plugin includes a side by side diff view for detailed function comparison:

+- **Interactive comparison**: View decompiled code from both binaries side by side
+- **Synchronized scrolling**: Navigate through both versions simultaneously
+- **Similarity scoring**: See detailed match percentages and analysis metrics
+- **Context preservation**: Understand changes in the context of surrounding code

+To use the side by side view:
+1. Run the binary diff analysis as described above
+2. In the results table, double-click any function pair or select a row and click "View Side by Side"
+3. The diff view will open showing both versions of the function with highlighting for differences